 - Students will identify fields of study that are consistent with interests, abilities, and life goals.

-- Students will develop a meaningful education plan in collaboration with an academic advisor.
+- Students will develop and implement an education plan in collaboration with an academic advisor through completion.

 - Students will access appropriate support services to accommodate unique needs.

 - Exhibit care, respect, and knowledge in interactions with students.

 - Collaborate with students to develop and implement academic plans and educational experiences that reflect individual interest.